yormy/tripwire-laravel/docs/v1/guide/basic/setup.md

         \Laravel\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class,
         \Illuminate\Routing\Middleware\SubstituteBindings::class,
         TripwireBlockHandlerAll::class, // [!code focus] // will block malicious ips/users
-        'tripwire.all'  // [!code focus] // will recognize and action on malicious requests
+        'tripwire.main'  // [!code focus] // will recognize and action on malicious requests

     ],
 ```

 :::warning Order is important
-First include your blockhandler (ie: TripwireBlockHandlerAll::class) and then your tripwires (ie 'tripwire.all).
+First include your blockhandler (ie: TripwireBlockHandlerAll::class) and then your tripwires (ie 'tripwire.main).
 This will ensure that no blocked user is getting trough to your tripwire handlers.
 This makes the response faster
 :::